 The repertoire of the ensemble is mainly drawn from Hungarian and Middle-European musics from the 11–19th c.
 They also play works of Western-European medieval, renaissance and baroque composers, as well as turkish court music (16–18th c.).
 Programs include secular, sacred, vocal and instrumental music and is often completed with a demonstration of early instruments.

 Musica Historica is one of the most widely performed Hungarian early music ensembles.
-They have had more than 1100 performances throughout the country – in concert halls, castles, museums, churches, schools, Renaissance feasts –, as well as together with other formations of the early music scene (Tamás Kobzos Kiss).
+They have had more than 1400 performances throughout the country – in concert halls, castles, museums, churches, schools, Renaissance feasts –, as well as together with other formations of the early music scene (Tamás Kobzos Kiss, 1950–2015).
 Almost every year since their inception they have organized a series of promenade concerts at the Hungarian National Museum.
-The group tours frequently to places such as: Transylvania (Romania), Slovakia, Austria, Italy (Musicastello – with the Camerata Hungarica; Ferrara Buskers Festival; Musica Cortese Festival), Poland, Turkey, Germany (Kaltenberger Ritterturnier), and Czech Republic.
+The group tours frequently to places such as: Transylvania (Romania), Slovakia, Austria, Italy (Musicastello – with the Camerata Hungarica; Ferrara Buskers Festival; Musica Cortese Festival), Estonia, Latvia, Poland, Turkey, Germany (Kaltenberger Ritterturnier), Croatia, Slovenia, Serbia, and Czech Republic.
 They have also recorded for MTV (Hungarian Television), Duna TV, Hungarian Radio, the ORF and TV5 France.
-The ensemble has published three audiotapes and five CD jand has cooperated on several audio-anthologies.
+The ensemble has published three audiotapes and eight CDs and has cooperated on several audio-anthologies.

 The members of the group and their friends – dancers, literary researchers, organizers – founded the Musica Historica Cultural Association in 1997.
 Their aim was to organize early music programs, professional meetings, masterclasses, dance houses, and to develop the connections between historical dancers and musicians at home and abroad.